ralucaru/Formation-of-Compact-Exoplanetary-Systems/README.md

 # Formation-of-Compact-Exoplanetary-Systems

-Origin of compact exoplanetary systems during disk infall Raluca Rufu and Robin M. Canup
+Data of simulations from "Origin of compact exoplanetary systems during disk infall" by Raluca Rufu and Robin M. Canup

 The folder includes the symba output and input files for the simulations shown in Figure 4a.
 The full description of the symba code and the structure of output and input files is available at: https://www.boulder.swri.edu/~hal/swift.html .